Dino Buzzati: Literary career

+Buzzati's last works are the controversial and celebrated Poem Strip (1969), a work halfway between a novel and a comic book, which reworks the myth of Orpheus and Eurydice in a pop style; Le notti difficili (1971), a collection of short stories and editorials focused on death; and I miracoli di Val Morel (1971), a collection of paintings and short comments centered on fake miracles, which, according to the author, were attributed to Saint Rita by popular tradition.
+In 1972, Buzzati died of cancer after a protracted illness..
+His ashes were scattered on Croda da Lago in the Dolomites in the summer of 2010.

 Works summary

 Buzzati began writing fiction in 1933.
 His works of fiction include five novels, theatre and radio plays, librettos, numerous books of short stories, and poetry.
 His libretti include four for operas by Luciano Chailly, as well as one for La giacca dannata by Giulio Viozzi.

 He wrote a children's book, La famosa invasione degli orsi in Sicilia (translated by Frances Lobb into English as The Bears' Famous Invasion of Sicily).
 Lemony Snicket wrote an introduction and reader's companion to a 2005 English edition.

 Also an artist, Buzzati combined his artistic and writing exploits into making a comic book based on the myth of Orpheus, Poem Strip.
 Commenting on the graphic element, he once explained that "for me, painting and writing are the same thing."
+As both a painter and a writer, Buzzati was profoundly influenced by Giorgio de Chirico's metaphysical painting.
+This influence is evident in the surreal atmosphere of suspended expectation and subtle anguish that defines his work.

 The Tartar Steppe, his most famous novel, tells the story of a military outpost that awaits a Tartar invasion.
 In its sentiment and its conclusions, it has been compared to existentialist works, notably Albert Camus's The Myth of Sisyphus.

 His writing is sometimes cited as magical realism or social alienation.
 The fate of the environment and fantasy in the face of unbridled technological progress are recurring themes.
 He wrote a variety of short stories featuring fantastic animals such as the bogeyman and, his own invention, the colomber (il colombre).
 His Sessanta racconti collection of sixty stories, which won the Strega Prize in 1958, features elements of science fiction, fantasy, and horror.

+In modern culture

+J. M. Coetzee's novel Waiting for the Barbarians (1980) was heavily influenced by Buzzati's The Tartar Steppe.
+In 2019, the Australian singer, songwriter, and guitarist from Last Dinosaurs Lachlan Caskey, known as Notes From Under Ground, referenced Buzzati on his solo album Partner by making his name one of the song titles.